SiENcE/luis/README.md

 - FlexContainer - dropdown select is not possible via gamepad-analogstick
 - Sliders, Checkboxes and RadioButtons are currently not being saved.
 - Some elements require double-clicking to activate, especially in the complex_menu sample.
-- TextInput: Adding a character in the middle of the text deletes the following characters.

 ## License